San Francisco has its beloved cable car. New Orleans its fabled streetcar. And, what has Fresno? FAX, for Fresno Area Express, is what.

 In planner Jeff Speck’s thoughtful treatise Walkable City: How Downtown Can Save America, One Step at a Time, the author relates: streetcar systems, if standalones (i.e., those not tied to an existing robust transit network), are new-urban-district-development facilitators.1 Translated, this means that electric street railways have a tendency to promote development around stations.

 Coupled with this is a concept called permanence.
-Whereas with passenger rail-based transit systems which are perceived to possess the permanence element, this is missing from transit-bus-based networks.
+Whereas with passenger rail-based transit systems and whereas such are perceived to possess an element of permanence, this is missing from transit-bus-based networks.
 That gives rail-centered transit an edge; that is, the potential for station-area-related attendant development to crop up around passenger stations is typically greater with trains than compared to that for bus.

 The Fresno case study